PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 For example, you can now determine a feature flag to be rolled out to all of the following:

-- 100% of users in the 'Beta Testers` cohort
+- 100% of users in the 'Beta Testers' cohort
 - 40% of all your users
 - All users in a specific team that requested the feature from you